 In addition to the complications that can arise in the distribution of an estate after an individual’s death, there are many reasons as to why it is important to establish paternity.
 Paternity actions are typically used to determine the identity of a child’s father.
 The process of establishing paternity can be complicated, so it is a good idea to consult an attorney who has experience in dealing with paternity cases.

 There are benefits to both parents and children in establishing paternity.
 For children, knowing who their father is allows them to develop a strong identity, appreciate their cultural background, and improve their relationship with both parents.
 Fathers also benefit from these connections.
-More technically, establishment of paternity allows fathers to determine if they owe child support, whether they have the right to be notified of adoption and custody hearings involving the child, and to partake in decisions in the child’s upbringing.
+More technically, the establishment of paternity allows fathers to determine if they owe child support, whether they have the right to be notified of adoption and custody hearings involving the child and to partake in decisions in the child’s upbringing.

 Establishing Paternity in California